THE ULTIMATE GUIDE TO THE BEST OF MALTA

 The Best Bits

-- Meandering the streets Wandering the streets and alleyways.
+- Meandering the streets – Wandering the streets and alleyways is the best way to discover the local vibe

 If there’s one place you visit in Valletta, let it be the Baroque masterpiece known as St. John’s Cathedral.